 (Must have your PennKey to submit an application.
 PennKeys are provided to you once you confirm your Penn attendence.
 Learn more about PennKeys here.

-PENNacle is a pre-orientation program being offered to sixty members of the Class of 2017 at the University of Pennsylvania sponsored by The Undergraduate Assembly, and the Office of the Provost, with additional support from the Trustees Council of Penn Women.
+PENNacle is a pre-orientation program being offered to sixty members of the Class of 2021 at the University of Pennsylvania sponsored by The Undergraduate Assembly, and the Office of the Provost, with additional support from the Trustees Council of Penn Women.
 It is designed to give incoming students the chance to learn about the many forms of student leadership at Penn, to explore options for campus involvement, and to build connections to peers and upperclass leaders.

-PENNacle is a three-day retreat which includes active games, structured experiences and lots of discussion, both formal and informal.
+PENNacle is a four-day retreat which includes active games, structured experiences and lots of discussion, both formal and informal.
 The program will be facilitated by upperclass Penn students who have participated in the all-campus leadership retreat and hold key positions in a variety of campus organizations.
 Topics to be covered include group dynamics, leadership style, team-building, campus resources and Penn traditions.

 Cost of Program

-Each participant is required to pay $350.00.
+Each participant is required to pay $375.00.
 This fee covers transportation, meals, lodging at Diamond Ridge, group initiatives, and a T-shirt.
 A partial scholarship is available to eligible students who qualify for financial aid through Penn.

 If you have questions, feel free to write Rodney Robinson in the Office of Student Affairs at firstname.lastname@example.org or 215-898-5339.